 Many Knox neuroscience majors embark on successful careers upon completion of their undergraduate degree.
 Others pursue graduate study.
 Among the Knox alumni who majored in neuroscience or related fields are the following:

-Assistant Professor of Psychology, Behavioral Endocrinology, Williams College, Williamstown, Massachusetts.
+Associate Professor of Psychology, Williams College, Williamstown, Massachusetts.
 Noah Sandstrom '94.
 Psychology Major.

-Associate Professor of Biological Sciences, DePaul University, Chicago, Illinois.
+Associate Professor of Neuroscience, Director of Health Sciences Program.
+DePaul University, Chicago, Illinois.
 Dorothy Kozlowski '90.
 Psychology Major.

 Knox's Team X-Ray places second among 15 liberal arts colleges that competed in an intense regional contest involving programming teams from colleges and universities in five states.